Hall of Fame

 The BSAA/BHS Alumni Hall of Fame is a project of the Brighton Schools Alumni Association (BSAA) that aims to inspire students in the Brighton Central School District of Rochester, NY, by honoring outstanding Brighton High School (BHS) alumni who “make a difference.”

-She also currently serves on the boards of RefugePoint, Year Up, Project Healthy Children and Partners in Health, and serves on the boards of and advises seven DRK portfolio organizations.
+She also serves on the boards of RefugePoint, Year Up, Project Healthy Children and Partners in Health, and on the boards of seven DRK portfolio organizations.

 • Michael Gollin, BHS’74, an international patent lawyer with the Venable LLP law firm in Washington, DC, and a recognized world expert in that field, with 20+ years of experience in intellectual property law and related areas, including technology transfer; food, drug and cosmetics law; and environmental law, with a focus on strategic counseling and IP monetization.
 He has been an adjunct professor at Georgetown University’s McDonough School of Business, where he created the Strategic Management of Intellectual Property course, and at Franklin Pierce Center for Intellectual Property at the University of New Hampshire School of Law.
 He has written several books in his field and numerous articles.